octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 When the raffle is **opened**, it should be clearly noted in the storage.
 This raffle will need a **reward** and will be ongoing for a given **time**.

-So, 5 pieces of information are needed:
+So, five pieces of information are needed:
 - the raffle administrator
 - a description about the raffle
 - is the raffle opened?